PrefectHQ/prefect/docs/tutorials/task-retries.md

 ##                }
 ```

-No surprises here; the entire Flow is `Pending` because its sole terminal task (`ping_external_service`) hasn't finished yet.
+No surprises here; the entire flow is `Pending` because its sole terminal task (`ping_external_service`) hasn't finished yet.

 <img src='/retry.png'>

-To trigger a retry / rerun, we need to run `f.run()` again, providing the Retrying Task State, and explicitly telling the flow which task to start with.
+To trigger a retry / rerun, we need to run `f.run()` again, providing the retrying task state, and explicitly telling the flow which task to start with.
 Contained within the `Retrying` state are the necessary cached inputs that were provided to `ping_external_service` on the last run.

-When we rerun this Flow, we expect it to take significantly less time and return a successful result.
+When we rerun this flow, we expect it to take significantly less time and return a successful result.

 ::: tip NOTE:
 Providing states to the `run` method will be handled by the server on the actual `Prefect` platform.